 Since 2003, my husband, Chris, and I have been on a mission to attend a home game at every NCAA FBS football school in America.
-You can read about the ins and outs of our mission here.
 In 2015, we went to the University of Missouri, our 45th school, over Labor Day Weekend.
-We decided to take advantage of the long weekend by also catching a Kansas City Royals baseball while we were there.
-Our son, Boston, likes the Royals, so we thought, “why not?”
-For each school, I write a trip report detailing all the things we did and thought about the trip.
-This is our Missouri trip report.
+Since it was a long weekend, we also attended a Kansas City Royals baseball game.
+This is the story of our weekend of sports in Missouri.

 Traveling to the Game